Reservoir access routes

 I've just read with interest the slight changes you are making to the access routes for the reservoir.
 On a similar theme, would it not be prudent to provide cycle access from Horndean and Rowlands Castle directions to connect with the northern approach from the B2149.
 I have used this road regularly to access Horndean and it is busy - can a cycle path alongside the B2149 be included in the scheme to improve access and cut the amount of cars and pollution that the reservoir will generate?
 If it is being intended to be used for leisure activities access by bicycle from Horndean, Rowalnds Castle and Havant, where the existing cycle path could be joined up wit the cycle route from Horndean to QECP, then this would seem a logical plan.

-ChrisHandford asked 10 months ago
+ChrisHandford asked over 1 year ago

 Dear Chris,